The Other Change of Hobbit

 The Other Change of Hobbit (sometimes abbreviated TOCOH) is a science fiction and fantasy bookstore, formerly located in Berkeley, California and then El Cerrito; it no longer has a physical location.
 It was founded in 1977, the same weekend that Star Wars opened.
 It has been the site of numerous author appearances.
 The founding partners were science fiction fans Dave Nee, Debbie Notkin, and Tom Whitmore.
 The store is named after the Hobbits from J.R.R.
 Tolkien's The Hobbit and The Lord of the Rings.

-The store database has over 20,000 titles.